kasslent/clc-digital-skills/_lessons/week5.2.md

 How can you add a space between the "2015" and the copyright symbol?

+This is just one way to add the date for this specific scenario.
+There are other jQuery methods such as `text()` or `append()` that can also be used to add text.

 >Discussion: What are some search techniques that can be used to figure out if and which jQuery method to use?

 ##Click event & an "active" menu